THE Education Co-op

 For more than 40 years, SEI has been the difference in the lives of youth and families in Portland.
 SEI’s work has results - 98% of SEI youth graduate from high school.

-From an investment of the 1803 Fund, SEI will bring this experience and understanding to form the Education Co-op to distribute an annual recurring $2.5 million to support peer community-based organizations dedicated to the wellbeing of youth.
+From an investment of the 1803 Fund, SEI brings this experience and understanding to form the Education Co-Op to distribute an annual recurring $2.5 million to support peer community-based organizations dedicated to the wellbeing of youth.

 • Reading and math proficiency